 On October 15, 2019, the Company entered into a master clinical contract services agreement with IQVIA RDS Inc ("IQVIA), which was amended in December 2023 to include global clinical trials Pursuant to the terms of the agreement, as amended, IQVIA will provide the Company with certain global clinical-development related services and laboratory services under separately executed statements of work ("SOWs").
 In June 2021, the Company entered into an SOW with IQVIA for lab and clinical development services, to be invoiced on a monthly basis based on work performed by IQVIA.
 Under this SOW, Bicara agreed to provide IQVIA with an initial upfront payment of \$1.8 million, of which \$1.0 million was a refundable deposit and \$0.8 million for investigator grant payment in advance.
 In December 2022, Bicara entered into an authorized to proceed agreement ("ATP") with IQVIA.
 Under the ATP, Bicara agreed to provide IQVIA with an additional refundable deposit of \$0.9 million, which was paid in March 2023.
 Both the initial deposit and the ATP deposit will be held on account and reconciled against final invoices.
 As of December 31, 2023, the refundable deposit balance was \$1.9 million.
 For the six months ended June 30, 2024 and 2023 the Company incurred \$6.2 million and \$3.2 million in expenses, respectively and paid \$9.8 million and \$5.3 million, respectively, to IQVIA.
-As of June 30, 2024 and December 31, 2023, the Company had \$0 million and \$1.6 million classified in accounts payable, respectively and \$2.8 million classified in accounts payable, respectively and \$2.8 million classified in accounts payable, respectively and \$2.8 million classified in accrued expenses and other current liabilities on the balance sheets.
+As of June 30, 2024 and December 31, 2023, the Company had \$0 million and \$1.6 million classified in accounts payable, respectively and \$2.8 million and \$4.7 million classified in accrued expenses and other current liabilities on the balance sheets.